Twisted convolution algebras with coefficients in a differential subalgebra: Splitting extensions

-\begin{rem} As $\H$ is a quotient of $\G$, we obtain as a corollary that $\G$ is symmetric if and only if $\H$ is symmetric. \end{rem}
+\begin{cor} In the setting of the previous theorem, we have that $\G$ is symmetric if and only if $\H$ is symmetric. \end{cor}

-\begin{ex} Let $\K$ be a compact group and $\H$ be a discrete group acting on a set $\Omega$, we denote by $\K^\Omega$ the directed product of $\K$ with itself, indexed by $\Omega$.
-We then can form the group $\G=\K^{\Omega}\rtimes\H$ and Theorem \ref{semid} implies that this group is symmetric exactly when $\H$ is symmetric. \end{ex}
+\begin{ex} Let $\K$ be a compact group and $\H$ be a discrete group acting on a set $\Omega$.
+We denote by $\K^\Omega$ the direct product of $\K$ with itself, indexed by $\Omega$.
+We then can form the group $\G=\K^{\Omega}\rtimes\H$, where $\H$ acts by shifting coordinates and Theorem \ref{semid} then implies that this group is symmetric exactly when $\H$ is symmetric. \end{ex}